-There are 47 Jackson men of our clan out of nearly 650 total YDNA participants in the Jackson Surname Project at FTDNA.
-Eleven have not been able to establish a connection to any of the four patriarchs nor have extended their pedigree further back in time to be so named, ie having found the original immigrant.
+There are 53 Jackson men of our clan out of nearly 700 total YDNA participants in the Jackson Surname Project at FTDNA.
+Four have not been able to establish a connection to any of the four patriarchs nor have extended their pedigree further back in time to be so named, ie having found the original immigrant.
 These men could be descendants of the established branches or anyone of them might be a completely separate fourth branch.
 The recent Big Y testing and subsequent SNP testing can now be used to test which branch they belong to.
 We have lost contact with three of the individuals but the fourth Terrance Levett could be a separate Jackson lineage.
 His upgrade to 67 markers is in progress.
 He has already tested negative to both I-BY19809 and I-9389 so if his upgrade still matches our haplotype then he could well be our fourth branch.

 Table of Contents